File this under one of the more head-scratching, disturbing decisions made by the New York Yankees before Major League Baseball ultimately stepped in.

 Obviously, things would not have been fine if Betts had come out of that incident not fine.
 A slap on the wrist only to be welcomed back into the very same stadium sets a dangerous precedent that will suggest fans can interfere or even try to harm players without any real ramifications.

-It seems like a no-brainer to ban these two fans from any MLB ballpark for life, but logic is becoming increasingly difficult to find these days.
+It seemed like a no-brainer to ban these two fans from any MLB ballpark for life, but logic is becoming increasingly difficult to find these days.
+At least they got the call right — though it took 18 hours to find it.